xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 Unity has a lot of useful shortcuts and today I want to show you some of them.
 I discovered recently that a lot of people don't know a lot of "common" shortcuts, so this post will cover these too.

 At the end I hope you can practice the magic of shortcuts yourself.
 Before getting started...
-Almost every shortcut I tell you about are also written down in Unity itself and you can edit them if you want to have it different.
+Almost every shortcut I tell you about is also written down in Unity itself and you can edit them if you want to have it different.
 Just go to `Edit -> Shortcuts...` in your Unity Window.
 But now, lets get started!